Macartney Engineering Consultants was established in 2002 and provides the following services:

 BE 1970, University of Western Australia, FIEAust, CPEng, NPER

 Following graduation John worked with multi-disciplinary architectural and engineering practices in both London and Australia where, when with CCN, he moved to Canberra as the structural engineer in charge for the Belconnen Mall shopping centre.

-In 1981 he joined Irwin Consult, the structural engineers for Australia’s New Parliament House, and over a period of 5 years led design teams for several areas of this building.
+In 1981 he joined Irwin Consult, the structural engineers for Australia’s New Parliament House, and over a period of 5 years led design teams for several areas of this major public building.
 He then moved to Sydney to open the office of Irwin Consult and over the following 10 years was responsible for the structural engineering on a range of building projects including John Morony Correctional Centre and The Goldsbrough Mort Building redevelopment in Pyrmont.
 This was followed by 6 years with BG&E in their Sydney office where he established the office quality management system and led teams on a number of projects including Regatta Wharf, Pyrmont and the new administrative building for Edith Cowan University in Joondalup W.A.

 Since starting Macartney Engineering Consultants in Sydney in 2002 John has maintained a hands-on role in a range of retail, residential and school projects.
 He also spent an extended period travelling to Dubai assisting the main contractor for a major shopping centre with the resolution of serious deficiencies in the installation of the in situ concrete post tensioned floors.